MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI after fail back." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

-   If you don't observe this behavior, it may be because the Traffic Manager is taking time to update DNS to point to the failover site, or your browser cached the DNS name resolution result that points to the failed site.
+   If you don't observe this behavior, it may be because the Traffic Manager is taking time to update DNS to point to the failover site.
+The problem could also be your browser has cached the DNS name resolution result that points to the failed site.
 Wait for a while and refresh the page again.

 ## Clean up resources